 The Mustang is a great collector car, as it’s iconic, simple, and parts are easy to find.
 In fact, there are a bunch for sale in ACC’s local area at any given time — but I don’t want just any Mustang — I’d like to find the right Mustang.

 Here’a what I mean by that: First, the car needs to Read More

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Sunday, May 28, at Midnight PST.
+Voting ends Friday, November 24, at Midnight PST.
 If you have any additional thoughts about ACC, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.